Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

     # Autoscale batch size
     trainer = Trainer(auto_scale_batch_size=None|'power'|'binsearch')

-Setting the feature to `True` enables `'power'` scaling, that starting from a batch size of 1 keeps doubling the batch size until an out-of-memory (OOM) error is encountered.
+Currently, this feature supports two modes `'power'` scaling and `'binsearch'` scaling.
+In `'power'` scaling, starting from a batch size of 1 keeps doubling the batch size until an out-of-memory (OOM) error is encountered.
 Setting the argument to `'binsearch'` continues to finetune the batch size by performing a binary search.

 .. note::